collinsoden/alx-low_level_programming/README.md

+# ALX Software Engineering

-This is an ALX project on C,
+This is a project on C,
 The first C project I'll be working on.
 Betty Linters integrated.